rendy-it/osticket-prereqs/README.md

 </p>
 <p>

-- Now go back to the installation files folder and unzip the “php-7.3.8-nts-Win32-VC15-x86” zip file in to the PHP folder.
+- Next, go back to the “IIS” and double click on “PHP Manager”.